FluBBaOfWard/WSCpuTest/README.md

 ### DAS / ADJ4S

 ### AAA / ADJBA
+Overflow is always cleared.
 Parity is always set.
 AuxCarry, Carry & Zero are set if AuxCarry is set before or (AL & 0xF) > 0x9.
 Sign is set when AuxCarry (, Carry & Zero) is not set.
 AL is allways masked to lower nybble.

 ### AAS / ADJBS
+Overflow is always cleared.
 Parity is always set.
 AuxCarry, Carry & Zero are set if AuxCarry is set before or (AL & 0xF) > 0x9.
 Sign is set when AuxCarry (, Carry & Zero) is not set.